IceHe/lib/mac/initialize-mac.md

 1. Reboot from the installer

-    -   Plan A: Reboot, press `⌘ + r`.
+    -   Plan A: Reboot, press `⌘ + r`
-        If it doesn't work, try Plan B or C below.
+        If it doesn't work, try Plan B or C below
     -   Plan B: Reboot, press `⌘ + ⌥ + r`, connect Wi-Fi
-        and then wait for processing until rebooting again.
+        and then wait for processing until rebooting again
-    -   Plan C: Reboot, press `⌥` for a few seconds and then select another disk which Mac reboot from.
+    -   Plan C: Reboot, press `⌥` for a few seconds and then select another disk which Mac reboot from

 1. Install or restore